HuncleNathan/schoolpass/README.md

 # schoolpass
-The schoolpass management systems aim at streamlining the educational procedures
+The schoolpass management systems aim at making the educational process easier